Promptrun-ai/promptrun-ai-sdk/README.md

 const { systemPrompt, inputs } = await promptrun.prompt({
   projectId: "your-project-id",
   inputs: {
-    symbol: "ETH",
+    name: "John",
-    // Missing chain and address - will show warning },
+    // Missing age and email - will show warning
+  },
 });

-// Output will be: "Analyze the ETH token on {{chain}} blockchain.
-Address: {{address}}"
+// Output will be: "Hello {{name}}, you are {{age}} years old.
+Email: {{email}}"
-// Console will show: "Warning: The following variables are defined in the prompt but not provided in inputs: chain, address.
+// Console will show: "Warning: The following variables are defined in the prompt but not provided in inputs: age, email.
 Continuing with unprocessed variables."
 ```

 ### Without Schema Validation